BRIVARACETAM

 The Use of Newer Antiepileptic Drugs in Patients With Renal Failure - Brivaracetam is an orphan drug for the treatment of symptomatic myoclonus.
 It is a novel high-affinity SV2A ligand that also displays inhibitory activity at neuronal voltage-dependent sodium channels.

-The Use of Newer Antiepileptic Drugs in Patients With Renal Failure - A bound drug is generally not available to exert ...
+The Use of Newer Antiepileptic Drugs in Patients With Renal Failure - Eslicarbazepine: systemic exposure to antiepileptic drugs is increased in patients ...
 Patients may require supplemental doses after HD.
-Brivaracetam: the pharmacokinetic profile of brivaracetam is unaltered in patients with ...
+Brivaracetam: the pharmacokinetic profile of brivaracetam ...

 Prescription | Link to this page